Gold, silk, lacquer: the kit and garb of Japan's imperial ceremony

 - The sacred treasures -

 The ceremony would not be complete without the presence of the "sacred treasures".
-Japanese mythology has it that the sun goddess Amaterasu bequeathed the imperial regalia to the imperial line two millennia ago.
+Japanese mythology has it that the sun goddess Amaterasu bequeathed the regalia to the imperial line two millennia ago.

 The treasures are the "Yata no Kagami", a mirror, "Kusanagi no Tsurugi", a sword, and the "Yasakani no Magatama", an unspecified jewel.